topleft/mongo-crud-tutorial/readme.md

 ```

+The comments sum up what is going on in this route, but there are a few new things in here.

 Have a look at the `req.body`. 'req' stands for 'request'.
 It is an object sent by the browser/server with properties that we can access.
 We are grabbing the 'body' property and getting its values to instantiate our new Item.

 Now we will test this out with httpie in the terminal.
 Run: